Posted by Daniel Zanoza at 02:47 PM in Military, Politically Incorrect Politics, Religion | Permalink | Comments (2) | TrackBack (0)

 Thank you, Doug.
 You and your wife Pam are an inspiration to us all.

-Medical Logical That Cannot Be Denied by Donna Garner Editor's Note:
+Medical Logic That Cannot Be Denied by Donna Garner

 WARNING: GRAPHIC CONTENT, SOME OF THE INFORMATION BELOW MAY BE CONSIDERED NOT SUITABLE FOR CHILDREN